buttonsrtoys/mvvm_plus/README.md

 ## Rebuilding the View

-`ViewModel` includes a `buildView` method for rebuilding the `View`.
+ViewModel includes a `buildView` method for rebuilding the View.
 You can call it explicitly:

     class MyWidgetViewModel extends ViewModel {
       int counter;
       void incrementCounter() {
         counter++;
-        buildView();                     // <- queues View to rebuild }
+        buildView(); // <- queues View to build
       }
+    }

-Or bind the `ViewModel` to the `View` with a `ValueNotifier`:
+Or bind the ViewModel to the View with a `ValueNotifier`:

     class MyWidgetViewModel extends ViewModel {
       final counter = ValueNotifier<int>(0);
       void initState() {
         super.initState();
-        counter.addListener(buildView);   // <- calls buildView on new value for counter }
+        counter.addListener(buildView); // <- binds ViewModel to View
       }
+    }

 ## Retrieving View Models from anywhere

-Occasionally you need to access another widget's `ViewModel` instance (e.g., if it's an ancestor or on another branch of the widget tree).
-This is accomplished by "registering" the View Model with the "register" parameter of the `ViewModel` constructor (similar to how `get_it` works):
+Occasionally you need to access another widget's ViewModel instance (e.g., if it's an ancestor or on another branch of the widget tree).
+This is accomplished by "registering" the View Model with the "register" parameter of the ViewModel constructor (similar to how `get_it` works):

     class MyOtherWidget extends View<MyOtherWidgetViewModel> {
       MyOtherWidget(super.key) : super(
         viewModelBuilder: () => MyOtherWidgetViewModel(
-          register: true, // <- registers the View Model so other widgets and models can access ),
+          register: true, // <- registers ViewModel instance ),
       );
     }

-Widgets and models can then "get" the registered View Model with the `ViewModel` function `get`:
+Widgets and models can then "get" the registered View Model with the ViewModel function `get`:

     final otherViewModel = get<MyOtherWidgetViewModel>();

 Like `get_it`, MVVM+ uses singletons that are not managed by `InheritedWidget`.
-So, widgets don't need to be children of a `View` widget to get its registered View Model.
+So, widgets don't need to be children of a View widget to get its registered View Model.
 This is a big plus for use cases where the accessed View Model is not an ancestor.

-Unlike `get_it` the lifecycle of all `ViewModel` instances (including registered) are bound to the lifecycle of the `View` instances that instantiated them.
-So, when a `View` instance is removed from the widget tree, its `ViewModel` is disposed.
+Unlike `get_it` the lifecycle of all ViewModel instances (including registered) are bound to the lifecycle of the View instances that instantiated them.
+So, when a View instance is removed from the widget tree, its ViewModel is disposed.

 On rare occasions when you need to register multiple View Models of the same type, just give each View Model instance a unique name: